 3 key takeaways from The Global Payment Timings Index 2021

 Getting paid on time is important for every business.
-Improving payment timings means businesses can optimize revenue, cash flow and maximize revenue growth.
+Improving payment timings means businesses can optimise revenue, cash flow and maximise revenue growth.

 Collecting payments on time goes a long way to improving a business’ cash flow and makes revenue more predictable.